List of enclaves and exclaves: Semi-enclaves and semi-exclaves

 Semi-enclaves and semi-exclaves are areas that, except for possessing an unsurrounded sea border, would otherwise be enclaves or exclaves.
 Semi-enclaves can exist as independent states that border only one other state.
 Vinokurov (2007) declares, "Technically, Portugal, Denmark, and Canada also border only one foreign state, but they are not enclosed in the geographical, political, or economic sense.
 They have vast access to international waters.
 At the same time, there are states that, although in possession of sea access, are still enclosed by the territories of a foreign state."
-(At the time of publication, Canada and Denmark did not share a border.)
+(At the time of publication, Canada and Denmark did not share a border.
+Portugal is not considered a semi-enclave.)
 Therefore, Vinokurov applies a quantitative principle: the land boundary must be longer than the coastline.
 Thus he classifies a state as a sovereign semi-enclave if it borders on just one state, and its land boundary is longer than its sea coastline.
 Vinokurov affirms that "no similar quantitative criterion is needed to define the scope of non-sovereign semi-enclaves/exclaves."